NovaDev0001/DiscordWebhookMessageSender/README.md

 # Discord-Webhook-Message-sender
 This is a program made in python
-INSTRUCTIONS

-go to command promt.
-Run the following command : "pip install requests" after install go to command promt type :
-"python WebhookMessageSender.py"
-and you are all set
+**INSTRUCTIONS**

+Go to Command Prompt & Type "pip install requests" then go to WebhookMessageSender.py and open it with python you are all set just dont close the command promt windows once the gui appears